 6. Wait them out

-It is possible that such behavior by you will frighten your child enough to make the tantrum stop, but that is a very short-term solution.
+It is possible that such behavior by you will frighten your child enough to make the tantrum stop, but losing temper with your toddler in this way is a very short-term solution.

 I know a mom who even brought a book and just sat next to her toddler to read it (to help herself stay calm).